Donald Barnhouse: Personal life

 Barnhouse was born March 28, 1895, in Watsonville, California.
 His parents were Theodore and Jennie Carmichael Barnhouse.
 After graduating high school, he enrolled at the Bible Institute of Los Angeles, in 1912.
 He also studied at the University of Chicago and Princeton Theological Seminary in Princeton, New Jersey.
 He enlisted in the U.S. Army in 1917 before completing his studies at Princeton.
 First Lieutenant Barnhouse of the Aviation Section of the Signal Corps was ordained in April 1918 by the Presbyterian Church in the United States of America.
+In 1933, Dallas Theological Seminary awarded him an honorary Doctor of Divinity (D.D.) degree.
+Barnhouse was awarded the Doctor of Theology (Th.D.) degree in 1952 by the Aix-en-Provence Reformed Seminary in France, an institution associated with breakaway French Reformed churches that he actively supported.

 Barnhouse and the missionary Ruth Tiffany married in 1922.
 They had four children: sons Donald Jr. and David, and daughters Ruth and Dorothy.
 His wife Ruth died of cancer in 1944.
 Several years later, he married his second wife Margaret (née Nuckols) Bell, the widow of Douglas Bell.
 They lived on an 82 acre farm near Doylestown, Pennsylvania.
 Donald Barnhouse died in a Philadelphia hospital one month after being diagnosed with a large, malignant brain tumor.